Scams relating to auto insurance can take many forms, but they all have one thing in common – they cost everyone!

 - Listen for obvious clues.
 Does the driver recommend a particular repair facility without being asked?
 If he/she does, this might be an indication that a referral fee arrangement exists.
 In some municipalities, making such a recommendation may be illegal.

 - Carefully read everything the tow truck driver asks you to sign.

 - Ask that your vehicle be taken to a secure location where an adjuster or appraiser from your insurance company can have access to it.
 Some municipalities require that your vehicle be taken to a Collision Reporting Centre or police station before it goes anywhere else.

-- Consider having your vehicle towed to a preferred vehicle repair shop.
+- You have the option to choose where to have your vehicle towed to for repairs.
 Some insurance companies use preferred repair shops where they have an agreement that guarantees your vehicle will be repaired to the highest possible standards.
 For more information, contact your insurance company.